 - Make timely payments.
 Regardless of how much you can afford to pay toward your debt each month, always send your payments on time.
 Late payments give creditors the opportunity to raise your interest rate, meaning more of your payment goes toward interest and less toward paying down your balance.
 So whether you’re paying online or through the mail, give your payment plenty of time to get where it needs to go.

 - Make more than minimum payments.
-After you have a realistic picture of your debt, it’s time to get down to the business of paying it off.
-The truth is, if you simply make minimum payments on your credit cards (which is usually only two percent of your entire balance), you’ll barely make a dent in your debt and end up paying a lot more money over the long run than you originally spent.
+After you have a realistic picture of your credit card debt, it’s time to get down to the business of paying it off.
+The truth is, if you simply make minimum payments on your credit cards (which is usually only 2% of your entire balance), you’ll barely make a dent in your debt and end up paying a lot more money over the long run than you originally spent.
 But before you go and increase your minimum payments on all cards equally, read the following tip.

 - Request rate reductions.
 It may seem strange to call your credit card company looking for a rate reduction, but it certainly isn’t a waste of time.
 While not all lenders can offer this incentive, some companies will lower your interest rate to keep you as a valued customer.
 When you call, be polite yet firm as you request a lower rate.
 If they’re unwilling to work with you, don’t hesitate to let them know that you’re considering transferring your balance to another credit card company willing to offer you a lower rate.
-This may incentivize them to honor your request.

 - Consolidate your debt.
 For homeowners who are looking to consolidate their debt, a home equity loan or line of credit could do more than lower your monthly payments.
 Using a home equity line of credit could also lower your interest rate, as well as offer potential tax benefits.

 Paying off your credit cards is no easy feat.
 However, it is possible to reduce credit card debt when you make smart choices with your money.
 Call Nationwide Bank today to learn about low introductory APRs and balance transfer rates.